-An art exhibition focused on the late artist Murtaja Baseer’s diverse array of works creates an opportunity for the younger generation to come to an understanding of the recently deceased modern master’s contribution to art, literature and film.
+An art exhibition focused on the late Independence and Ekushey Padak-winning artist Murtaja Baseer’s diverse array of works attempts to showcase the recently deceased modern master to the younger generation.

-The three-month-long exhibition organised by Bengal Foundation features around 150 collected works representing some of the most influential series of the master.
-The motley collection of his works testifies to the artist’s penchant for diverse forms of creations using oil, various methods of print, pen as well as his enthusiasm for writing poems and prose.
+The three-month long exhibition, which commenced on October 12, features around 150 collected works representing some of the most influential series of the master.
+The works testify to the artist’s penchant for diverse forms exploring oil, photography, lithography, acrylic, ink, woodcut, among others.

-The exhibition amasses paintings representing the four well-known series — ‘Wall’, ‘Epitaph for the Martyrs’, ‘Wing’ and ‘The Kalima Tayeba’.
+The exhibition amasses paintings representing Murtaja Baseer’s the four well-known series — ‘Wall’, ‘Epitaph for the Martyrs’, ‘Wing’ and ‘The Kalima Tayeba.
 It also brings under one roof numerous drawings and prints under the heads, ‘Figurative’ and ‘Self-portrait’.
 Some of the most celebrated works done during the language movement of 1952 are also part of the exhibition.

 The exhibition will remain open till January 16, 2021.